PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 \subsection{System Context Knowledge Graph}

 In this section, we introduce the definition of the system context knowledge graph and how we automatically construct the knowledge graph.
-The knowledge graph proposed in this paper is designed for the current commonly used Kubernetes-based system architecture.
-Nevertheless, it can be applied to systems with different architectures with minor modifications.
+The knowledge graph proposed in this paper is designed for the current commonly used kubernetes~\cite{kubernetes}-based cloud native system architecture.